AdobeDocs/campaign.en/help/automation/campaign-opt/apply-rules.md

 1. Pressure rules.
 1. Capacity rules.
 1. Control rules, if they are applied at the end of targeting.
 1. Control rules, if they are applied at the start of personalization.
-If users rules (filtering / pressure / capacitive) have expired and need recalculating, they will be applied during this step.
+If users rules (filtering / pressure / capacitive) have expired and need recalculating, they are applied during this step.
 1. Control rules, if they apply at the end of personalization.

 >[!NOTE]